CalvinHartwell/canonical-kubernetes-demos/cdk-minio/README.md

 ## Deploying the Standalone Workload

 On the minio website, there is a page for generating the kubernetes payload.
-This repository includes two examples from that site which have been modified to work out of the box, if you've deployed CDK with Ceph using the steps mentioned above.
+This repository includes two examples from that site which have been modified to work out of the box with Canonical Kubernetes if you've deployed it with available PV.

 The standalone instance is designed to provide minio as a single instance, rather than a distributed cluster.
 This is useful for testing locally or prototyping, before moving to a bigger deployment.

 First make sure you have a pv available:

 ```
-calvinh@ubuntu-ws:~/Source/canonical-kubernetes-demos$ kubectl get pv
+calvinh@ubuntu-ws:~/Source/canonical-kubernetes-demos/cdk-ceph$ kubectl get pvc
-NAME      CAPACITY   ACCESS MODES   RECLAIM POLICY   STATUS      CLAIM     STORAGECLASS   REASON    AGE
+NAME             STATUS    VOLUME    CAPACITY   ACCESS MODES   STORAGECLASS   AGE
-test      1000M        RWO            Retain           Available             rbd                      1h
+minio-pv-claim   Bound     test      2G         RWO            rbd            1d
 ```

-After you have the pv, modify the minio-standalone.yaml kubernetes payload to use that PV.
-Inside this yaml is a pvc definition, you need to adjust the pvc to use this PV you created.
+After you have the PV, modify the minio-standalone.yaml kubernetes payload to use that PV.
+Inside this yaml file is a pvc definition, you need to adjust the pvc to use this PV you created.

 It is possible to check the details of the PV using kubectl: